 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

 It is a distance of almost 60 miles from London to Bedfordshire.
 Several trains commute from Blackfriars Station and St Pancras International to Bedford train station.
 Trains are operated by East Midlands Trains and Thameslink.
-Average journey time is 1 hour and tickets are priced at £14.70.
+Average journey time is one hour; tickets are priced at £14.70.

 If you’re driving, the major town of Bedford lies directly between the M1 and A1 motorways.
 International travellers coming in via Heathrow Airport can go to Piccadilly Line, located under the central bus terminals 1,2 and 3, for trains to London.
 When you get to London, change at St Pancras Station onto the Thameslink to connect to Bedford.